Editing:

 Do not pack

+important documents.
 Mortgage loans require a lot of supporting

 paperwork.
 Do not pack your bank statements, tax returns, pay stubs or other